The key to a successful energy transition - energy storage

 For cities, states, and countries, to make a successful, accelerated transition to renewables, energy storage needs to be implemented on a global level.
 It must also be noted that the transition from fossil fuels to renewable energy would be expedited if renewable energy storage was simply more affordable.

-Global investment in research and development, and deployment, of energy storage technologies, will help determine the pace of the worldwide transition away from fossil fuels.
-What is needed now throughout the world, is a focus on R&D of energy storage and clean energy technologies, in order for the transition to be accelerated.
+Global investment in research, development, and deployment (RD&D), of energy storage technologies, will help determine the pace of the worldwide transition away from fossil fuels.
+What is needed now throughout the world, is a focus on RD&D of energy storage and clean energy technologies, in order for the global energy transition to be accelerated.

 Just as critical are policies to deploy and optimally implement these technologies.

 Means of Energy Storage

 Widespread future use of variable renewable energy sources such as solar and wind are dependent on the development of effective, affordable means to store excess energy.
 The type of energy storage ultimately deployed depends on the primary energy source(s) used, location, as well as cost and other factors, and therefore can vary.

 Methods of energy storage commonly used today include: